 Best Outdoor: Summit Appliance SPR489OSCSS 3.1 cu. ft.
 Outdoor Convertible Mini Fridge

 Hard to switch door

 No freezer compartment

 Designing the outdoor kitchen of your dreams?
-Look no further than Summit Appliance's SPR489OSCSS.
-This mini fridge is approved for outdoor use (though you can also install it indoors if you'd like) and can be set up as a freestanding model or built-in one.
-A see-through door lets you quickly see what's inside without opening it and letting the cold air out.
-And a safety lock keeps the contents secure.
-Unfortunately, there's no freezer compartment, but there are 3.1 cubic feet of fresh food and drink storage that you can make use of.
+Look no further than Summit Appliance's SPR489OSCSS Outdoor Convertible Mini Fridge.
+This mini fridge is approved for outdoor use (though, you can also install it indoors if you'd like) and can be set up as a freestanding model or built-in one.
+A see-through door lets you quickly see what's inside without opening it and letting the cold air out, and a safety lock keeps the contents secure.
+Unfortunately, there's no freezer compartment, but there is 3.1 cubic feet of fresh food and drink storage that you can make use of.

 Best for Beverages: Titan SS-FRBW6420DZ Signature 24 in.
 French Door Beverage and Wine Cooler

 Adjustable and sliding shelves

 If you're purchasing a mini fridge to expand your drink storage, opt for one that's designed for beverages and full of helpful features: the Titan SS-FRBW6420DZ Signature French Door Beverage and Wine Cooler.
 It has adjustable, sliding shelves, as well as two cooling zones for storing wine, beer, and soda at its ideal temperature.
 A door alarm will notify you when one of the French doors has been left open, so the 20-bottle, 64-can interior remains stable.